expressjs/expressjs.com/_posts/2025-01-09-v5-1-latest-release.md

 beginner user base who may not know the blog post they are reading is not compatible with what they get from `npm i express`.

-We know this will still be an issue no matter how we handle this transition, but thanks to work from ecosystem partners like [Kamil](https://github.com/kamilmysliwiec) from NestJS [working to update `express` before we went `latest`](https://github.com/expressjs/express/issues/5944#issuecomment-2523074127) we will hopefully be ahead of the curve.
+We recognize that some friction is inevitable during major upgrades, but thanks to work from ecosystem partners like [Kamil](https://github.com/kamilmysliwiec) from NestJS [working to update `express` before we went `latest`](https://github.com/expressjs/express/issues/5944#issuecomment-2523074127) we will hopefully be ahead of the curve.
 And as I said above, we always welcome help to make this transition easier for those who follow after you, PRs are the best support you can give.